A Travel Price Comparison for Families, Couples, and Backpackers Kobe vs. Newcastle for Attractions, Food, Nightlife, and Families

 Five days in Kobe or Newcastle?

-Travelers enjoy the nightlife and food when visiting the quaint city of Kobe.
+Travelers enjoy the nightlife and food when visiting the under-rated city of Kobe.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Kobe or Newcastle?